jcs-instructor/mobtimer/backlog.md

 - [x] **Deploy to onrender so can dogfood**
 - [ ] **Recreate VSIX** - can't dogfood extension until do this
 - [ ] **Deploy** Try deploying to onrender and set new environment variable
 - [ ] **Heartbeat** Stay awake without ever timeing out (requires doing something every 14 minutes).
-Ideas:
-      - WIP: Ping every ___ sec./min. (see startHeartbeat in code; currently doing console.log, but later will send echoRequest - see comments in Controller)
-      - Check render.com documentation for our level of subscription:
-            - Backend Timeout? (probably 15 min.)
-            - Useage limit?
-(What if we ping/use too much?)
+   - Limits
+     - 750 hours running across all onrender services and 15 minutes of inactivity.
+See [here](https://render.com/docs/free#free-web-services),  This is 31.25 days, so if you only have one service you could be up all the time, with two services you would have to do half time, unless you run them on separate accounts.
+     - 500 free build minutes (should not be an issue).
+See [here](https://render.com/pricing)
 - [ ] **CONTROLLER unit tests** Jest - WIP (created controller.test.ts but have no tests implemented yet)
       - [x] changeFrontendStatus tests
       - [ ] more...